gcmt/taboo.vim/README.md

 set guioptions-=e
 ```

-Taboo is able to remeber custom tab names when you save the current session but you are required to set the following option in your .vimrc file
+Taboo is able to remeber tab names when you save the current session but you are required to set the following option in your .vimrc file
 ```vim
 set sessionoptions+=tabpages,globals
 ```

 ### Commands

-**TabooRename {name}**

-Renames the current tab with the name provided.
+- `TabooRename <tabname>` Renames the current tab with the name provided.

-**TabooOpen {name}**

-Opens a new tab and and gives it the name provided.
+- `TabooOpen <tabname>` Opens a new tab and and gives it the name provided.

-**TabooReset**

-Removes the custom label associated with the current tab.
+- `TabooReset` Removes the custom label associated with the current tab.

 ### Basic options

 **g:taboo\_tab\_format**

-With this option you can customize the way tabs look like.
+With this option you can customize the look of tabs.
 Below all the available items:

 - `%f`: the name of the first buffer open in the tab
 - `%a`: the path relative to `$HOME` of the first buffer open in the tab